CAMP AT SHARPSBURG, MD.,

 The enemy opened fire on us as we approached, and at about 6 a. m.
 I brought forward the leading section and placed it in action on the right of the road.
 The other section was held in reserve.
 Captain Robertson took position on my left and somewhat nearer the enemy.
 The firing was thus kept up for some time.
 Being under Captain Robertson's orders, I received orders from him to bring forward my reserved section and open fire.
 This section I placed in an orchard about 1,400 yards from the enemy.
 The other section was moved up closer on the right.
 The whole battery then opened a fire of case-shot and percussion-shell on the enemy, and after a sharp cannonade of several hours the enemy retired.
 Notwithstanding the inequality of position of our battery and that of the enemy, we drove them from their position with the loss of only two horses.
 Upon their retiring, we followed with alacrity, and overtook them again near Middletown.
 A few rounds from a section of my battery, and from Captain Gibson's battery on my right, sufficed to silence them again, this time without loss on our part.
 That night one section was placed in a commanding position, covering the road to Boonsborough, and supported by three squadrons of the First Massachusetts Cavalry.

 Our loss in the whole engagement was, with the exception of one single horse, confined wholly to Lieutenant Hamilton's section.
 In that section I lost Lance Corporal Frain, wounded, 2 privates killed, 2 wounded, and 2 horses wounded.
-At the other section our loss was 1 horse killed.
-One of the ammunition chests hrough it.
+In the other section our loss was 1 horse killed.
+One of the ammunition chests had a shot put through it.
 The projectiles principally used were case-shot and percussion shell.
 At about 5 p. m.
 I took position on the same hill, but on the right of the road, and engaged the enemy again.
 The fire this time was directed against their infantry entirely.
-The column of our fire, both on their advance and on being driven back.
+The column of the enemy that moved against our right wing suffered severely from our fire, both on their advance and on being driven back.
 At dark I received orders to retire to my former camping ground.

 I am gratified to bring to your notice the gallant conduct of Lieutenant Hamilton, chief of the right section, who had to act as gunner at one of his pieces under a galling fire, which had disabled the gunner of it and wounded and killed four of its cannoneers.
 First Sergeant Reilly, who commanded the left section, performed his duties with remarkable coolness.
-Sergeants Frain (who was wounded) all deserve special notice.
+Sergeants Pfeffer and Flood and Corporal Hasenzahl and Lance Corporal Frain (who was wounded) all deserve special notice.
 All the men of the company behaved with their accustomed coolness and courage with one exception, Private Litten, who was not at all remarkable for coolness or courage.

 On the morning of the 18th instant the battery started with Colonel McReynolds' cavalry toward Williamsport.
 Lieutenant Chapin was detached with his section to go with a battalion of the First New York Cavalry on the Sharpsburg road.
 His annexed report will show the part taken by the section in the encounter that ensued.* On the morning of the 19th we entered Williamsport and remained there till the 22nd instant, when I was relieved in command of the company by Lieutenant Pennington, Second Artillery.